 Do you agree? – “Our personal and professional lives are melding, erasing the distinction between work and leisure hours.”
-[SOURCE: Turn and Face the Strange -Employment Trends in Canada]
+[SOURCE: Turn and Face the Strange – Employment Trends in Canada, Brookfield Institute, 2019]

-As both a Life and Career Coach, this is Work-Life Integration is one trend that brings to life both my areas of passionate pleas for action and my expertise.
-This week’s career and workplace trends blog aims to raise awareness about this emerging global trend, share ideas about what it means for your career and life planning now and in the future.
+As both a Life Wellness and Career Coach, the issue of Work-Life Integration is one trend that brings to life both my areas of passionate pleas for action and my expertise.
+This career and workplace trends blog aims to raise awareness about this emerging global trend, share ideas about what it means for your career and life planning now and in the future.

 From Work-Life Balance to Work-Life integration – weaving our lives into a meaningful whole